UrkiMimi/heckdocs/docs/environment/user-shared.md

 ```

 ### Features

 * `#!json "useChromaEvents": true` Forces Chroma to load its features such as rgb lights and light ids.
-* `#!json "forceEffectsFilter": "AllEffects", "StrobeFilter", "NoEffects"` Forces the effects filter option to a specific preset.
+* `#!json "forceEffectsFilter": "AllEffects"/"StrobeFilter"/"NoEffects"` Forces the effects filter option to a specific preset.
 * `#!json "basicBeatmapEvents": []` Loads basic lighting events into the map.